dripton/Slugathon/README.txt

 If you want AI players, then set "Min players" to more than the number of human players, and AIs will join in.
 When all humans have joined, have the first player click "Start Game Now", and play some Titan.

-10. If you actually do this successfully, please let me know.

 For documentation, see the Wiki at http://wiki.github.com/dripton/Slugathon